ddprince17/gitlab-cdci-dxp-template/README.md

-## Optimizely DXP CI/CD
+## GitLab Optimizely DXP CI/CD

-You will find CI/CD pipeline scripts that I used for my own Optimizely blog.
+You will find GitLab CI/CD pipeline scripts that I used for my own Optimizely blog.
 Hopefully this will help a lot of people to fast track their automation needs with DXP.

 ## Requirements
 * You absolutely need to be an administrator of your GitLab instance.